Charlie Kirk shooter remains at large. Here's what we know about the search for a suspect.

 While authorities have not specified a potential motive for the shooting, Mason said they believe it was a "targeted attack toward one individual."
 Only one shot was fired, and Kirk was the only victim, according to the commissioner.

-Utah Gov. Spencer Cox called the shooting "a political assassination," while Mr. Trump, in a video posted to Truth Social, blamed it on "radical left political violence," which he said "has hurt too many innocent people and taken too many lives."
+Utah Gov. Spencer Cox called the shooting "a political assassination," while President Trump, in a video posted to Truth Social, blamed it on "radical left political violence," which he said "has hurt too many innocent people and taken too many lives."
+Mr. Trump vowed to "find each and every one of those who contributed to this atrocity."
+Kirk was a close Trump ally and was credited with galvanizing younger voters during his campaign.

+Bohls reiterated Thursday that investigators consider the shooting to be a "targeted event," and do not believe there are lingering risks to the public.

 Shooting location